-How to write a cover letter: 7 easy tips for success
+How to write an irresistible cover letter: 7 expert tips

 Landing the perfect job is no easy feat.
-Not only are you constantly out there making connections and searching for openings, but each position you apply for requires a relevant resume and, perhaps the most daunting of all, a cover letter.
+Not only are you constantly out there networking and searching for openings, but each position you apply for requires a relevant resume and, perhaps the most daunting of all, a cover letter.

-Cover letters are the opening statement you make to a prospective employer, a chance to sell your skills and express your passion and unique qualifications.
-With a little extra planning, you can make the writing process relatively painless, and create a letter that sets you apart.
+Cover letters allow you to bring your best look to a prospective employer.
+They sell your skills and express your passion and unique qualifications.
+Here’s how you can make the writing process relatively painless and create a letter that lets you rise above the rest.

 Potential employers want to know that you’re familiar with their company — you didn’t just pick the job opening out of a hat, after all — and that you can demonstrate your knowledge.
-Maybe you admire the organization’s commitment to the environment, or their involvement with the local community.
 Does your future employer develop an app?
 Download it.
 Do they create marketing campaigns for clients?
 Make sure you’ve seen their portfolio.
+Maybe you admire the organization’s commitment to the environment, or their involvement with the local community.
+Let them know.
 Drop a few specific details into your cover letter that show you’ve done your homework.

 Avoid using the term “to whom it may concern” in your opening salutation whenever possible.
 Try to find out the name of the hiring manager or department head for the position you’re applying to, even if it means contacting the office and asking.
 This allows you to tailor your letter to the individual, as well as to the company.

 Make sure the language you use, and skills you highlight, are appropriate to the place you’re applying.
 Does your prospective employer value creative, out-of-the-box thinking?
 Specialized job skills?
 Demonstrated passion for their industry or mission?
-Ideally, they’ll be looking for a candidate with some of each, but pay attention to which qualities your hopefully-future-employer emphasizes to the public.
-Knowing what they value will help you know which parts of your experience to call attention to in your letter.
+Ideally, they’ll be looking for a candidate with most of these qualities, but pay attention to which qualities your hopefully-future-employer emphasizes to the public.
+Knowing what the employer values will help you know which parts of your experience to call attention to in your letter.

-Once you’ve done your research, the last step before you start writing is to ask yourself why you’re the right person for this position.
-What skills, experience, knowledge or passion do you have that sets you apart from other applicants?
-Look at the job description, consider the requirements and make a list of how you meet them.
-Think of evidence you have that supports each of those skills.
+Now that you’ve done your research, the last step before you start writing is to ask yourself why you’re the right person for this position.
+What skills, experience, knowledge, or passion do you have that sets you apart from other applicants?
+Look at the job description, consider the requirements, and make a list of how you meet them.
+Give the company evidence that shows that you have those skills.

-An effective cover letter should explain why you’re interested in or passionate about a position, but more importantly it should explain what you can offer your prospective employer.
+An effective cover letter should explain why you’re passionate about a position, but more importantly, it also explains what you can offer your prospective employer.
 Make statements that succinctly describe how you will meet the needs of the position and what skills you’re bringing to the table.

 Concerned you don’t clearly meet the qualifications of a job description?
-Returning to work after going back to school full time, or attempting to switch career fields?
+Are you returning to work after going to school full time, or attempting to switch career fields?
 Instead of hiding these facts, address them up front.
-Showcase your transferable technical skills, present your most impressive past work experience, and mention how your education has prepared, or is preparing, you for the job you’re applying for.
+Showcase your transferable technical skills, present your most impressive past work experience, and mention how your education is preparing you for the job you’re applying for.